Welcome to the second year of the Natspec Awards.

 - provide useful learning for other specialist FE settings.

-Natspec members are eligible to apply for each of the six awards.
+Natspec members are eligible to apply for each of the eight awards.
 There is a maximum of one application per category.
 The same project cannot be entered for more than one category.

 - Innovative use of technology

 - Pathways into employment

 - Wellbeing and mental health

 - Partnership working